mdickinson/bigfloat/Doc/index.rst

    >>> BigFloat('3.14', context=RoundTowardPositive + precision(24))
    BigFloat.exact('3.14000010', precision=24)

-More generally, the second argument to the BigFloat constructor should be an instance of the :class:`Context` class.
+More generally, the second argument to the :class:`BigFloat` constructor should be an instance of the :class:`Context` class.
 The various rounding modes are all Context instances, and ``precision`` is a function returning a Context: